bobanetwork/boba_legacy/faq.md

 A Sequencer node is a special node in an Optimistic Ethereum network that can order transactions on short timescales (on the order of minutes).
 This opens up the door to very fast transaction confirmation times with strong guarantees about finality.
 Eventually, the operator of the Sequencer node on a network will be determined by some governing mechanism.
 For now, Boba Network operates the only such node.

-## What is the Gas Price on Boba L2?
+## What is the Gas price on Boba L2?

-The Gas Price on L2 changes every **30 seconds** with some smoothing to reduce sharp discontinuities in the price from one moment to the next.
+The Gas usage price on the Boba L2 updates every **10 minutes** if the Ethereum L1 gas price changes (with some smoothing to reduce sharp discontinuities in the price from one moment to the next).
 The maximum percentage change from one value to another is capped at no more than 5% in the gas price oracle.
 For example, if the current `gasPrice` is 10 Gwei then the next `gasPrice` will be between 9.5 and 10.5 Gwei.
-As on the mainchain, the current gas price can be obtained via `.getGasPrice()`, which is typically around 10 Gwei.
+As on the Ethereum Mainnet, the current gas price can be obtained via `.getGasPrice()`, which is typically around 10 Gwei.

 ## Do you support EIP-2470: Singleton Factory?